-But over the coming year households' purchasing power is going to start looking a lot less healthy.
-Petrol prices have reversed their earlier declines and the fall in the NZD will result in the prices for a range of imported goods rising over the coming months.
-Combined with lingering softness in wage growth and a likely pick-up in unemployment, this means that many households will find that their spending power is getting squeezed.
+But over the coming year households' purchasing power is going start looking a lot less healthy.
+Petrol prices have reversed their earlier declines, and the fall in the NZD will result in the prices of a range of imported goods rising over the coming months.
+Combined with lingering softness in wage growth and a likely pick-up in unemployment, this means that many households will find their budgets getting squeezed.